menpo/menpo-playground/src/FAQ.md

 to the system Python, but even unrelated to any existing conda installation.
-Menpo Playground essentially runs the same bootstrapping script we use when performing Continuous Integration (CI) testing, so if you are worried you have in any way borked your existing menpo installation, it can be convenient to download Menpo Playground to get a clean slate to test something out in.
+Menpo Playground essentially runs the same bootstrapping script we use when performing Continuous Integration (CI) testing, so if you are worried you have in any way broken your existing menpo installation, it can be convenient to download Menpo Playground to get a clean slate to test something out in.